mark-mngoma/RHWSL8/README.md

 # Pre-Installation & Installation

 Run `make.sh` to bake the RHWSL8 rootfs tarball.
-This require you to have a working instance of WSL 2 (e.g. Debian10 from Windows Store) with Docker access.
+This requires you to have a working instance of WSL 2 distro (e.g. Debian10 from Windows Store) with Docker access.

 ```
 wsl sh make.sh